GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 For a complete description of how to use YAML to specify jobs for Cron Service, including the schedule format, see
 [Scheduled Tasks with Cron for Python](https://cloud.google.com/appengine/docs/python/config/cron#Python_app_yaml_The_schedule_format).

+Leave the default cron.yaml as is for now to run through the sample.

 ### Upload the application to App Engine